Florida Gators women's golf: Players Hall of Fame

 The National Golf Coaches Association (NGCA) Players Hall of Fame recognizes the greatest women's college golfers; five Lady Gators have been inducted, including Donna Horton White (1987), Suzanne Jackson (1993), Cheryl Morley (2000), Deb Richard (2002) and Page Dunlap (2003).

 LPGA Tour professionals

 Nineteen University of Florida alumnae have qualified as members of the LPGA Tour, including former Lady Gators Sandra Gal, Lori Garbacz, Lisa Hall, Donna Horton White, Deb Richard and Laurie Rinker.

 Coaching staff

 Emily Glaser succeeded Dowling as the Lady Gators' head coach position following the 2012 season.
 The 2014–15 season will be her third.
-She is supported by assistant coach Janice Olivencia.
+She is supported by assistant coach Ashley Sease.

 Mark Bostick Golf Course

 The Gators women's golf team hosts its home matches at the Mark Bostick Golf Course, located on 110 acre of the university's campus in Gainesville, Florida.
 The university course was originally designed by noted Scottish golfer and golf course architect Donald Ross in 1921.
 It was partially redesigned and rebuilt by noted golf architect Bobby Weed as part of a $4 million renovation project in 2001.
 The renovated course is a 6,701-yard par 70, and the facilities include the Guy Bostick club house and dedicated practice areas for the Gators women's golf team.

 The course hosts the annual Lady Gator Invitational tournament, and has also served as the site for the NCAA Regional women's tournament.